Marketing non-food products in the EU after the 16th of July 2021- Regulation (EU) 2019/1020 (the Market Surveillance Regulation or MSR).

 Member States must designate customs authorities, one or more market surveillance authorities or any other authority in their territory as the authorities in charge of the control on products entering the Union market.

-Authorities designated under Article 25(1) must suspend the release of a product for free circulation if in the course of controls pursuant to Article 25(3) where required by Articles 26(1) and must immediately notify the market surveillance authorities of any suspension of release referred to in Article 26(1) of this Article.
+Authorities designated under Article 25(1) must suspend the release of a product for free circulation if in the course of controls pursuant to Article 25(3) where it is established that:

 Where the market surveillance authorities have reasonable grounds to believe that a product does not comply with the Union law applicable to it or presents a serious risk, they must request the authorities designated under Article 25(1) to suspend the process for its release for free circulation (Article 26(2)).